Quexint/Assignment-Driven-Learning/OCW/[Stanford]CS143_Compilers/Readme.md

 ## Assignments

-You can't build the source codes on Mac OS X.
+You can't build on Mac OS X.

 You can download the virtual box on the course site or use the **experimental** [**Dockerfile**](Dockerfile).